xPMoss/anim.lib/README.md

     anim_toggle="true"|"false"

 The script will load all the divs in the document body in a Javascript array and set all the parameters.

+If you want to combine 2 or more effects you can nest divs with the above attributes.

+Have fun!
+xPM